 Let’s start with the very basic essentials.
 Secret #1: During the Holidays, almost all of these essentials go on sale.

 Butter keeps for a long time, particularly if you freeze it.
-I buy unsalted butter for baking and salted butter for slathering on rolls.
+Use unsalted butter for baking and salted butter for slathering on rolls.
 European butter has a little higher fat content, so it’s particularly good for pastries.

 Every baker’s pantry should have a few different kinds of sugar.
-Granulated and brown sugar are essential.
-I like dark brown sugar because of the extra molasses-y flavor it imparts to cookies.
+Granulated and brown sugar are essential — dark brown sugar is favored because of the extra molasses-y flavor it imparts to cookies.
 Also be sure to grab an extra bag or two of powdered sugar to use in glazes, frosting, and to dust baked goods for a pretty, finished look.

 All-purpose flour is perfect for almost any baking need, so grab a few bags and you should be set.
 If you bake a lot of bread or rolls, consider stocking up on bread flour.
 It has a higher protein content and is best-suited for use in yeast breads.
-Secret #2: White whole wheat flour is another favorite of mine.
+Secret #2: White whole wheat flour is another favorite.
 It contributes all of the benefits of regular whole wheat flour with lighter, softer results.
-(And my kids can’t tell the difference!)

 Baking soda should last almost indefinitely, but it is good to change it every few years anyway.
 Baking powder is still good if it bubbles when boiling water is added to it.
 Yeast can be kept for years in the fridge or freezer, but if it has expired, you can check to see if it is still active by adding a packet of yeast (2 1/4 tsp.) to a 1/4 cup of warm water with 1 tsp. sugar.

 Whipped cream is the perfect one-size-fits-all dessert topping.
 Have a bowl ready to top Thanksgiving pies and other yummy desserts throughout the Holiday season.
-I also keep cream handy for ganache, homemade candy, custards, hot chocolate and eggnog.
+You can also keep cream handy for ganache, homemade candy, custards, hot chocolate and eggnog.